palewire/go-big-with-github-actions/docs/_static/ec2.md

 ![Keys screen](_static/redacted-keys.png)

 Copy and paste them into a text file for safekeeping.
 You will not be able to see the secret key again.
-They are what Actions will use to gain access to AWS from outside the console.
+They are what Python will use to gain access to AWS from outside the console.

-Outline of TK:
+Outline:

+- Create a AWS account
+- Create API key
 - Create a subnet in EC2 or security group or whatever
 - Create a Personal Access Token
 - Create a resuable GitHub Action like this one